Verizon internet outage affecting customers in Northeast

-NEW YORK (WPRI/AP) — Verizon FiOS customers in the Northeast are reportedly experiencing an internet outage.
+NEW YORK (WPRI/AP) — Verizon FiOS customers in the Northeast are reportedly experiencing an internet outage Tuesday.

 Verizon Support tweeted that it may have been caused by a fiber cut in Brooklyn, although it’s not clear if that issue is responsible for the entire outage.

+In an emailed statement 90 minutes after the outage was first reported, Verizon said it was working on the problem hurting Fios service “throughout the Northeast corridor” and that some service had already been restored.

+Verizon didn’t give any estimate in its email about when the problem would be fixed and didn’t reply to questions about what caused the problem.

-The company said it’s unsure when service will be restored, noting that customers can use the My Fios app for updates.
+The tweet said customers can use the My Fios app for updates.
 They also provide service outage information on their website.

-Neither Verizon nor Comcast, another major internet service provider, immediately responded to requests for comment.
+Comcast, another major internet service provider, said it had not observed problems with its network Tuesday.

 People posting on Twitter reported having issues connecting with various online services in a geographic area stretching from Washington to Boston.
 That densely populated region includes key U.S. government services as well as major financial companies such as Fidelity Investments.

-Note: This story has been revised to correct the spelling of the network monitoring company Kentik.